Google PhD Fellowships directly support graduate students as they pursue their PhD, as well as connect them to a Google Research Mentor.

 - Systems and Networking

 This application requires 2-3 letters of recommendation, at least one of which should be from your thesis advisor.
-Please visit the Letter of Recommendation Request form as soon as possible so as to give your recommenders ample time to submit letters of recommendation before the November 1 Penn Deadline.
+You will be able to request letters of recommendation through the Interfolio application process; please start the application soon to give your recommenders ample time to submit letters of recommendation before the March 10 Penn Deadline.

-- Research/dissertation proposal (4-5 pages recommended, no longer than 8 pages)
+- Research/dissertation proposal (no longer than 3 pages)